-Chicago-based writer, editor, father, son and uncle.
-My interests are widespread.
-Which, you'll discover if you keep coming back.
+Chicago-based ad man, writer, editor, father, son and uncle.
+My interests are many.
+Which you'll discover if you keep coming back.

 Needless to say, the passing of Roger Ebert is very sad.
 There has been so much said already about him, by people far better versed in his career than me.
 But here’s what I can tell you about Mr. Ebert, and his long-time colleague Gene Siskel.

 They were among the last of an era.
 Chicagoans to their cores.
 Celebrated newspaper men from opposite sides of the river.
 Giants in their trade and born to compete.
 The original frenemies.
 They were made for each other, no doubt.
 They soared to success, sold countless newspapers, and defined an industry because of equal parts ferociousness and respect.